PoslavskySV/algebench/README.md

   -c, --characteristic  <arg>   Field characteristic
-      --max-degree  <arg>       Maximal exponent of each variable in monomials --max-size  <arg>         Maximal number of terms in factors -m, --min-degree  <arg>       Minimal exponent of each variable in monomials --min-size  <arg>         Minimal number of terms in factors --n-factors  <arg>        Number of factors
+      --max-degree  <arg>       Maximal exponent of each variable in monomials --max-size  <arg>         Maximal number of terms in factors --min-degree  <arg>       Minimal exponent of each variable in monomials --min-size  <arg>         Minimal number of terms in factors --n-factors  <arg>        Number of factors
   -n, --n-problems  <arg>       Number of problems to generate
       --n-variables  <arg>      Number of variables
       --no-factors              All input polynomials are irreducible
       --nono-factors
-  -h, --help                    Show help message
+  -s, --size  <arg>             Size of factors and gcd -h, --help                    Show help message

  trailing arguments: